Comparison guide

 Why use an app instead of Google Sheets or Excel?

-Use an app when you want faster entry, a current balance per person, repayment history, reminders, and easier follow-up messages.
+Use an app when you want faster entry, a current balance per person, a relationship timeline, repayment history, reminders, and easier follow-up messages.
 Google Sheets or Excel are better when you need custom formulas, custom reports, or a broader financial spreadsheet.

 Is You Owe Me the same as a budgeting app?